mtthwn/typebeast/README.md

 ## Running the app

 MongoDB must be running in the background in order to start the API.
+You should also run the database seed script by executing `npm run seed` in the typeserver directory.

 ### Running the api